The-Restoration-Group/EscapeTheExplosion-legacy/README.md

 The old, original copy of the game EscapeTheExplosion (by [@live-by-unix](https://github.com/live-by-unix)), this legacy version is also made by the same owner.
 The instructions are the exact same, to play, simply put the game folder into Godot.
+You can view the world record and the furthest possible run [here](https://github.com/The-Restoration-Group/EscapeTheExplosion-legacy/tree/World-Record-Run).